Podgrab

 Podgrab (Подграб) is a village in the municipality of Pale, Bosnia and Herzegovina.

-Podgrab was an industrial town before the World War II, with a steam-powered sawmill built by Giuseppe Feltrinelli & Co.
+Podgrab was an industrial town before World War II, with a steam-powered sawmill built by Giuseppe Feltrinelli & Co.
 The area was a place of numerous forest railway operations stretching out to the north and south of town.
 The privately owned and run forest railway network was connected to the state-operated Bosnian Eastern Railway line.